Relation-Algebraic Verification of Disjoint-Set Forests: Associative array access

 We finally characterise vectors, points and arcs among the binary relations over $A$.
 A vector is a relation $B \times A$ for a subset $B \subseteq A$; hence vectors represent subsets of the base set such as a set of nodes in a graph.
 Vectors correspond to row-constant matrices and are also called `conditions' in the literature.
 A point is a relation $\{a\} \times A$ for an element $a \in A$; hence points represent elements of the base set such as nodes in a graph.
 In particular, a point is injective, surjective and a vector, but not univalent (if $A$ has more than two elements).
 An arc is a relation $\{(a,b)\}$ for elements $a, b \in A$; hence arcs represent pairs of elements from the base set such as edges in a graph.

-\section{Associative Array Access}
+\section{Associative array access}

 An array maps indices to values and therefore can be modelled as a binary relation between two sets.
 Under our assumption that indices and values come from the same set $A$, we can use binary relations on $A$ and work with these using relation algebra.
 Because an array associates exactly one value to every index, the relation is a mapping in the relation-algebraic sense, that is, univalent and total.
 A relation that is just univalent corresponds to a partially defined array which associates at most one value to every index.
+We use such relations to model arrays which have not yet been fully initialised.
 An index or a value is an element of $A$, which can be modelled in relation algebras as a point.
 A relation that is just a vector corresponds to a set of indices or values.

 These observations underlie the following simple semantics of array access.
 Let $x$, $y$ and $z$ be elements of a relation algebra such that $y$ and $z$ are points.
 The element $x$ models the associative array, $y$ corresponds to an index and $z$ corresponds to a value.
 The array $\awrite{x}{y}{z}$ obtained by updating array $x$ at index $y$ to new value $z$ is: